LinyiGuo96/LinyiGuo96.github.io/_posts/2021-06-16-SAS-Working-Notes.md

 ------------------------------------

 I was stuck at somewhere early this morning, around 5 am I guess.
 Then just now, after digging for a while, I found this dataset is not defined in the _attrib_ document, which is used to add labels, order and normalize variables.
-See, this is another tricky point as well as one of the hardest things in my work, because it's not guaranteed with 100% that everyone's work is accurate, but usually everyone's work is dependent on others (although no one rely on mine so far).
+See, this is another tricky point as well as one of the hardest things in my work, because it's not guaranteed that everyone's work is accurate 100%, but usually everyone's work is dependent on others (although no one rely on mine so far).

 Anyway, as a REMINDER: when something wrong with the **%m_attr()** step in your program but no errors happened before, check the _attrib.csv_ file, some variables may be missed over there.

+## _20210706_

+Finally I finished those two datasets, but with the reminder from another team member, I found there are still some problems with my previous work...

+Anyway, keep working!
+BTW, to have a chat with that teammate and don't bother her too much, I worked at midnight again from 11 pm to 12:45 am (July 7th)...
+I guess next time I should contact her earlier, better before her lunch time.
+But the result is good.
+Here is what I learned:

+In a raw SDTM dataset, there could be some _datetime_ variables such as **--STDAT** and **--STDAT_RAW** (usually the former one is numeric/datetime type and the latter is character), and in the spec, the programming notes for a **--STDTC** variable could be "_set to --STDAT_".

+**Note**, this doesn't mean you are actually expected to use **--STDAT** to create the required variable, it could be **--STDAT_RAW**.
+Since they essentially stand for the same thing/date, so you really need to look at the macro **%miso()** and decide which variable you should go with.

+## _20210707_